Comments on your blog are more than what you think. All the words in your comments count as content.

-A lot of bloggers think that by closing off comments, it is one less thing they have to worry about.
+A lot of bloggers think that closing off comments means one less thing they have to worry about.

 But by doing so, you miss a great opportunity to continually improve your content and the performance and reach of your blog.

-It doesn’t take long at all to receive an email notification, check the content and then approve it or trash it.
+It doesn’t take long to receive an email notification, check the content and then approve it or trash it.

-Then, by investing a few minutes in writing a reply, you are adding content to your existing article without much effort.
+Then, by investing a few minutes in writing a reply, you add content to your existing article without much effort.

 It’s much easier and faster than going back and extending sections in your original article and then publishing and updating it.

-When you can extend the word count of an article by ten times or more, without much effort, it really has to be a winning move.
+Because comments count as content, you can extend the word count of an article by ten times or more, without much effort.
+It really has to be a winning move.